hkupty/holistic/README.md

 #EXTINF
 ```

-These are three of many tags that exist in the HLS spec.
+These are some of many tags that exist in the HLS spec.

 Note anything similar?
 Well, all of them have a shared prefix.
 And a few of them share some sections of the tag as well.